unsw-restech/unsw-restech.github.io/docs/software/environment_modules.md

 ./myprog
 ```

-Perl, Python and R all have their own library/module systems - `CPAN`, `PyPI`` and `CRAN`.
-If a library or module you want from one of these sources isn't installed in the module, please email us at [IT Service Desk](mailto:ITServiceCentre@unsw.edu.au?subject=Katana Software Install).
+Perl, Python and R all have their own library/module systems: `CPAN`, `PyPI`` and `CRAN`.
+If you need a library or module from one of these sources, and there is significant demand, then we will install it.
+Please email such requests to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au?subject=Katana Software Install).

 [CPAN](https://www.cpan.org/)